NIB-223/myFlix-client/README.md

 npm install
 ```

-### Parcel
+### To Launch App <br>
 Parcel is used for this build, if you don't have parcel installed globally, installation instructions are available [here](https://parceljs.org/getting_started.html)<br>

-### To Launch App <br>
 ```sh
 parcel [path to index.html]
 ```